Maze Builder Docs 7.5.6

 Build Commands

-Configure it: cmake -GNinja -S . -B build-examples -DMAZE_BUILDER_EXAMPLES:BOOL=ON
+Configure it with Ninja generator: cmake -G"Ninja Multi-Config" -S . -B build-examples -DMAZE_BUILDER_EXAMPLES:BOOL=ON

 Build it: cmake --build build-examples --config Release